openstack/designate/doc/source/install.rst

 3. Initialize and sync the :term:`central`::

-   $ moniker-manage database init
+   $ moniker-manage database-init
-   $ moniker-manage database sync
+   $ moniker-manage database-sync

 4. Start the central service::